You are invited to donate to The Victim Services and Community Assistance Fund.

 With your help, crime and accident victims in our community will come to know as I have, that along with our first responders, our community cares greatly.

 – Connie Whites

 Thank you for your support of the Greater Round Rock Community Foundation.
-You can donate to Round Rock Police Department Fund or the Williamson County Sheriff’s Department Fund.
+You can donate to Round Rock Police Department Fund or the Williamson County Sheriff’s Department Fund or Georgetown Police Department Fund.
 Please choose on the next page.

 You are accessing a secure page.
 All information is encrypted for your protection.